FruitbatM/airmed-doc-app/README.md

 Mainly cold colors will be selected throughout the app in order to establish an overall sense of tranquility that is necessary to help users concentrate on the more important app features.

 White will be primarily used as the background because it represents reverence, purity, and innocence.
 This association calms people and influences their brain activity in a very positive way.
 Blue color symbolizes a sense of calm, peace harmony, trust and knowledge.
 Celadon Blue will be used to promote a tranquil environment for the users.
 Green is  associated with health, good luck, youth, vigor, generosity, and fertility.
-A variaty of orange color (Mango Tango) will be used sparingly as button highlighters.
+A variety of orange color (Mango Tango) will be used sparingly as button highlighters.

 ### Fonts